okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/secure-oauth-between-orgs/main/index.md

 > **Note:** You can bind resource sets with specific user groups to a custom role.
 See [Custom Role assignment operations](/docs/reference/api/roles/#custom-role-assignment-operations).

-As an Okta admin, make a `POST /oauth2/v1/clients/${yourServiceAppId}/roles` request to the hub org with the following required parameters:
+As an Okta admin, make a `POST /oauth2/v1/clients/${yourServiceAppId}/roles` request to the hub org with the following required parameters to assign an admin role:

 | Parameter |  Description/Value   |
 | --------- |  ------------- |